GaryHilares/GaryHilares/README.md

 📙 Currently, I'm learning DevOps technologies.

 ✉️ Write me to my Email in the contact section if you have an interesting project in which you need help.
-If I can, I will very happy to help you!
+If I can, I will be delighted to help you!

 ## Languages and technologies
 C++ (Plus: SFML), front-end web development languages (HTML, CSS and Javascript (Plus: JQuery, ReactJS)), Java, SML, Python (Plus: Django, Discord.py), NodeJS (Plus: Discord.js) and Visual Basic for Applications for Microsoft Office Excel.